chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Fixes

-- Fixed document preview: Failure caused by preflight checks failing if required variable is empty
+- Fixed failing document preview because of failing preflight checks if a required variable is empty

 ## Aug 30, 2023 - GraFx Studio